Student Loan – What If You Are In Default?

 Student Loan default can be avoided if you know the facts and do not do anything stupid.
 Do not borrow money from any lender because lenders do not care about your credit and will sell your debt to collection agencies.
 Are you having problems with your student loans?
 You could be getting ready to pay off the debt, but are you prepared for what happens if you fall behind?
 Student loans have been a hot topic in the news lately.
 The average student loan balance is up by $1,000, and the number of delinquent people has risen by about 25 percent since 2012.

 The number of people defaulting on their loans has also increased by 12 percent.
 These numbers are scary because they happen while many students are still in school.
 Did you know that student loans can become personal debt if you miss a payment?
 They also make it hard to borrow money from others if you need some.
 And the problem can become even bigger if you have bad credit.
 What if you need to make a large loan in the future?
-Will you be able to get a loan from banks?
+Will you be able to get a loan from a bank?
 If yes, what about private lenders?
 How do you deal with this situation?
 What can you do about this problem?

 What is a student loan?